On the Severi problem in arbitrary characteristic: Introduction

 \subsection{The techniques and the idea of the proof}

-Our proof of the main theorem also follows the general strategy of Severi's original approach, but the tools we use are completely different and combine classical algebraic geometry and tropical geometry.
+Our proof of the Main Theorem also follows the general strategy of Severi's original approach, but the tools we use are completely different and combine classical algebraic geometry and tropical geometry.

-As a first step, we prove that the closure of any component $V$ of $\overline V_{g,d}$ contains $V_{1-d,d}$ (Theorem~\ref{thm:cont_lines}).
-The proof is by induction, i.e., we prove that $V$ contains an irreducible component of $V_{g-1,d}$.
+As a first step, we prove that the closure $\overline V\subseteq |\CO_{\PP^2}(d)|$ of any irreducible component $V\subseteq V_{g,d}$ contains $V_{1-d,d}$ (Theorem~\ref{thm:cont_lines}).
+We proceed by induction, i.e., we prove that $\overline V$ contains an irreducible component of $V_{g-1,d}$, and therefore a component of $V_{1-d,d}$.
+But the variety $V_{1-d,d}$ is irreducible since it parameterizes unions of $d$ distinct lines, which allows us to conclude that $\overline V$ contains the whole of $V_{1-d,d}$.
 This is the step where the new tools from tropical geometry are involved.
-In order to do tropical geometry, we assume that the ground field is the algebraic closure of a complete discretely valued field.
-This assumption is harmless by the Lefschetz principle.
-We then consider the intersection $B$ of $V$ with the space of curves passing through $3d+g-2$ points in general position, chosen such that their tropicalizations are {\em vertically stretched}.
-Using \cite{Tyo13}, we reduce the assertion to the existence of $[C]\in B$ such that $C$ is a reduced curve of geometric genus smaller than $g$, which we prove by a careful analysis of the tropicalization of the corresponding one-parameter family of curves of genus $g$.
+To do tropical geometry, we assume that the ground field is the algebraic closure of a complete discretely valued field, which is harmless because the irreducibility property is stable under field extensions, and any field is a subfield of the algebraic closure of the field of Laurent power series with coefficients in the given field.

+To prove that $\overline V$ contains an irreducible component of $V_{g-1,d}$, we consider the intersection $Z$ of $V$ with the space of curves passing through $3d+g-2$ points in general position, chosen such that their tropicalizations are {\em vertically stretched}.
+By a careful analysis of the tropicalization of the corresponding one-parameter family of curves of genus $g$, we show that there exists $[C]\in \overline Z$ such that $C$ is a reduced curve of geometric genus $g-1$.
+Since such a $C$ passes through $3d+g-2$ points in general position, it follows that the intersection $\overline V\cap V_{g-1,d}$ has the same dimension as $V_{g-1,d}$ itself, and therefore contains one of its irreducible components.